 Our developers are less expensive than in Germany, but still very good, which allows companies to save on labor costs without compromising quality.
 However, because remote communication is a little different than in-house communication, these companies need to be agile in their approach — far more than traditional companies that have fixed processes in their development department do.

 Q: What are the key benefits that convince your German clients to choose Ukraine in general as outsourcing destination, and Daxx in particular?

 Simon: Usually it’s a mixture of factors.

-Often they choose Ukraine because other European countries such as Poland and Romania have become too expensive - the salary levels have gone up and taxation is higher.
+Often they choose to hire software developers in Ukraine because other European countries such as Poland and Romania have become too expensive — the salary levels have gone up and taxation is higher.
 Plus, there’s not much difference in quality between a Ukrainian and a Polish developer.
 That’s the advantage of Ukraine over many other European countries.